yahiae6643/github-tutorial/README.md

 [PICTURE HERE]

-* The main logo of github is a cat with a octupus arm, waving at the user (You!)
-    * This symbol being present in the domain on your screen clearly means that you are within github

 **Step Two**: Within the front page of github, you are presented with a white box that states for you to choose a *Username*, *Email (Can be either your **personal** email or **school** email)*, and a *Password (Must be greater than 7 and less than 15 characters for security reasons)*

 [PICTURE HERE]

 > These are the requirements in order to create a github account, so start typing!
 * Soon after fulfilling those requirements, your account will be unverified as a user (you would need to access your email to verify it) and you will be given two plans, **Free** and **Developer**.
-They both have their own benefits, so choose

 [PICTURE HERE]